-Our examination of the chlorophyll covariate was limited, as the simplest model including the chlorophyll-a concentration required five degrees of freedom, and catch size varied little in the period for which we had chlorophyll data (1998–2015: July–September, 10–11 metric tons; October–June, 11–12 metric tons).
-The fitting of second-degree polynomial models to the average log chlorophyll-a concentrations in July–September, October–December, and January–March of the current and prior years yielded no significant result for the July–September catch, and a significant effect of the prior-year October–December chlorophyll-a concentration on the October–March catch (Tables A1, A2 and S7).
+Our examination of the chlorophyll-a covariate was limited, as the simplest model including the chlorophyll-a concentration required five degrees of freedom, and catch size varied little in the period for which we had chlorophyll data (1998–2015: July–September, 10–11 metric tons; October–June, 11–12 metric tons).
+The fitting of second-degree polynomial models to the average log chlorophyll-a concentrations in July–September and October–December of the current and prior years yielded no significant result for the July–September catch, and a significant effect of the prior-year October–December chlorophyll-a concentration on the October–March catch (Tables A1, A2 and S7).

 We identified four outlier years in which October–March oil sardine landings were much lower than expected based on prior catches: 1986, 1991, 1994, and 2013 (Figure 6c).
 The 2.5-year average SST explained the collapses in 1986 and 1991; the catch sizes predicted with the model including this covariate were much closer to the observed catches (Figure 6d).
-The 2.5-year average SST did not explain the 1994 collapse, the largest during the study period, or the 2013 collapse, as the sizes of the residuals did not differ in models with and without this covariate.
+The 2.5-year average SST did not explain the 1994 collapse, the largest during the study period, or the 2013 collapse.
 The same pattern was seen for the July–September catch, with the exception that this catch was not unusually low in 1991.
 The 2.5-year average SST reduced the prediction error for this catch in 1986, but did not (appreciably) reduce it for 1994 or 2013.
 No covariate tested in this study explained the lesser-than-expected 1994 and 2013 catches.

-Both the 2.5-year average DMI and the June-July precipitation over land covariates were available for the full catch time series from 1956 onward.
-Using dynamic linear modeling and the October-May catch, we examined whether the effect sizes of these covariates changed over time and whether the mean and median errors (difference between model prediction and actual catch) changed over time (Figure 7).
-The models were fit to the residuals of the simpler base October-May catch model (with only prior October-May catch and no environmental covariates) and the covariates were z-scored (mean removed and variance standardized to 1).
-The models took the form rt=βtVt+ϵt with one or both covariates.
-The effect size of the 2.5-year average DMI was positive and non-zero for the entire time-series, while the effect size of the June-July precipitation over land was negative and strongly negative in the 1990s in the (Figure 7a).
-Up to the mid-1980s, the covariates, either together or alone, did not reduce the mean square error (RMSE) but did reduce the median error (MdAE) computed in 10-year moving windows (Figure 7b and 7c).
-The y-axis for the errors is the percent of the unlogged catch; thus 25 = 25% over or under the unlogged catch.
-The RMSE is strongly influenced by outlier events while the median captures the central behavior of the errors.
-After 1990, the model with both covariates had the lowest errors, with RMSE falling from 75% errors to 25% and MdAE fluctuating around 25% (Figure 7b and 7c).
-However, which covariate reduced the errors the most varied across the time series.
+Both the 2.5-year average DMI (which is correlated with the regional SST) and the June-July precipitation over land covariates were available for the full catch time series from 1956 onward.
+Using dynamic linear modeling and the October-March catch, we examined whether the ability of these covariates to explain catch variation changed over time.
+Time-varying covariate models were fit to the residuals of the simpler base October-March catch model (with only prior October-March catch and no environmental covariates) and the covariates were z-scored (mean removed and variance standardized to 1) and included as third-order polynomials to allow a non-linear response.
+The models took the form rt=β1,tVt+β2,tVt2+β3,tVt3+ϵt where r is the residual and V is the covariate.
+The b were allowed to evolve as an autoregressive process, βt=βt-1+et, with et ~ N(0, s).
+The s was chosen such that the model complexity (time-variation) did not increase out-sample-prediction error over the base catch model (with no covariates).

+The explanatory power of the covariates, even when allowed to be time-varying, changed over time.
+From the mid-1970s to mid-1980s, neither covariate reduced the mean square error (RMSE) of the model residuals computed in 10-year moving windows (Figure 7b).
+After the mid-1980s, the multiyear average DMI was able to explain the catch variation (the covariate RMSE line was below that of the model with no covariates) and after the late 1990s, the precipitation over land was explanatory.

 4 DISCUSSION